 Children with uncorrected vision conditions or eye health problems face many barriers in life … academically … socially … and athletically.
-High-quality eye care can break down these barriers and help enable your children to reach their highest potential.
+A pediatric optometrist can break down these barriers and help enable your children to reach their highest potential.

-That’s why regular comprehensive eye examinations are so important for children.
+That’s why regular comprehensive eye examinations with a pediatric eye doctor are so important for children.
 Early detection and treatment provide the very best opportunity to correct vision problems, so your child can learn to see clearly and interpret vision efficiently.
+Dr. Hicks and the team at SeePort Optometry are dedicated to helping your child see their best.

 Eighty percent of all learning is performed through vision.
-Make sure your child has the best possible tools to learn successfully.
+Make sure your child has the best possible tools to learn successfully by getting them an exam with a pediatric eye doctor like Dr. Hicks.

 Your baby has a whole lifetime to see and learn.
 But did you know your baby also has to learn to see?
 As a parent, there are many things that you can do to help your baby’s vision develop.
 First, proper prenatal care and nutrition can help your baby’s eyes develop even before birth.
 At birth, your baby’s eyes should be examined for signs of congenital eye problems.
 These are rare, but early diagnosis and treatment are important to your child’s development.

-Unless you notice a need, or your doctor of optometry advises you otherwise, your child’s next examination should be around age 3, and then again before he or she enters school.
+Unless you notice a need, or your pediatric eye doctor advises you otherwise, your child’s next examination should be around age 3, and then again before he or she enters school.

 Between birth and age 3, when many of your baby’s vision skills will develop, there are ways that you can help.